onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 we need to reward those whose opinions we value the most to express their most relevant and important opinions and make them as easily available as possible all while encouraging/preserving/upholding/enforcing skin in the game and accountability

-In it for the long haul / the tech/ideology

 How can we benefit from economies of scale without the negatives of monopoly and power concentration?
 Economies of scale without power concentration?